Nevada recreational marijuana laws

 Cannabis in Nevada is classified as a legal, recreational-use substance for adult consumption.

-Nevada made the jump from being a medical marijuana state to full adult use legalization state when they passed Question 2 in 2016, which went into effect on January 1st 2017.
+Nevada made the jump from being a medical marijuana state to full adult use legalization state when voters passed Question 2 in 2016, which went into effect on January 1st, 2017.
 The success of Question 2 built off a failed attempt to legalize cannabis in 2006, another in 2002, and 2001’s AB 453, which defelonized cannabis possession and expanded the medical marijuana system created by Question 9 (more on that below).
-Adults over 21 in Nevada are now allowed to possess up to one ounce of usable marijuana and 3.5 grams of cannabis concentrate.
+From 2017 to 2023, adults over 21 in Nevada could possess up to one ounce of usable marijuana and 3.5 grams of cannabis concentrate.
+But as of January 1, 2024, adults can now possess up to two ounces of usable marijuana and seven grams of cannabis concentrate.

-Every state that has legalized cannabis has done it a little differently, and in Nevada, that has meant looking at their regulation of the gaming industry as a model, as well as including the alcohol industry in the distribution of cannabis.
-Nevada has also pioneered the drive-through dispensary, with the first in the country opening in Las Vegas in late 2017.
-Now, it looks like Clark County, Nevada, is on the verge of approving drive-through dispensaries after seeing the success of the model in Las Vegas.
+Every state that has legalized cannabis has done it a little differently, and in Nevada, that has meant looking at their regulation of the gaming industry as a model, as well as initially trying to include the alcohol industry in the distribution of cannabis (the alcohol distributors ended up lasting in Nevada’s cannabis industry for less than five months).
+Nevada has also pioneered the drive-through dispensary, with the first in the country opening on tribal land near downtown Las Vegas in late 2017.
+Neighboring unincorporated Clark County approved drive-through dispensaries in 2020 after seeing the success of the tribal model, and at least 10 Las Vegas Valley dispensaries have drive-thrus as of January 2024.

 Nevada medical marijuana laws

-Medical marijuana was first legalized in Nevada in 2000 when Question 9 was passed on its second round of voting.
+Medical marijuana became legal in Nevada in 2000 when Question 9 passed on its second round of voting.
 In Nevada, constitutional amendments need two consecutive majority votes to pass, and Question 9 got 59%, then an impressive 65% of the vote.
 Like California’s Prop 215 from 1996, Question 9 was more of a foundation for legalization to be built upon, rather than a fully fleshed out legalized, regulated, and taxed cannabis industry.

 Nevada qualifying conditions for medical marijuana

-Since Nevada has legalized cannabis use by all adults over 21, many would-be patients now do not need to go through the process of getting a medical card, and can instead buy their medicine from an adult use dispensary.
-For would-be patients under 21, medical cannabis remains your only option for legal cannabis use in Nevada.
+Since Nevada has legalized cannabis use for all adults over 21, many would-be patients now need not endure the process of getting a medical card.
+Instead, they can buy their medicine from adult-use dispensaries.
+For would-be patients under 21, medical cannabis remains the only option for legal cannabis use in Nevada.

 Shop highly rated dispensaries near you